How is SOLA's measuring precision incorporated into our rules?

 SOLA folding rules made from polyamide are 25% glass fibre reinforced.
 This results in a rule that is considerably less brittle at low temperatures.
 Note: The elasticity of this material mix ensures tremendous longevity.

-applied by all member states of the Euopean Union and the EEA.
-This directive
+2014 in the member states of the European Union and the European Economic

 contains the procedures, under which manufacturers of measuring tools have to